qshan/nucleus/README.md

 * A framework to initialise your application data and state as persistent objects
 * Persistent Memory Pool management to open and close pools
 * Pre-integrated ReST API server, Logging system and conf-based configuration
-* Applications built on the Nucleus framework have been tested on [Intel® Optane™ DC Persistent Memory](https://www.intel.sg/content/www/xa/en/architecture-and-technology/optane-dc-persistent-memory.html).
+* Applications built on the Nucleus framework have been tested on [Intel&reg; Optane&trade; DC Persistent Memory](https://www.intel.sg/content/www/xa/en/architecture-and-technology/optane-dc-persistent-memory.html).

 ## Getting started
 Firstly, you do not need actual persistent memory to get started!
 See further below for how to emulate pmem